Blendify/blender-manual/blender_docs/manual/render/shader_nodes/converter/shader_to_rgb.rst

-Using this conversion breaks the :abbr:`PBR (Physically Based Rendering)` pipeline and thus makes the result unpredictable when used in combination with effects such as ambient occlusion, contact shadows, soft shadows and screen space refaction.
+Using this conversion breaks the :abbr:`PBR (Physically Based Rendering)` pipeline and thus makes the result unpredictable when used in combination with effects such as ambient occlusion, contact shadows, soft shadows and screen space refraction.

 Some effects require multiple samples to converge, and applying arbitrary changes to noisy input may not convert to a smooth result.